joallard/joallard.github.com/_posts/2012-09-24-magic-number-boards.markdown

 * To each card I say yes or no, so it's kind of like a 1 or 0 on each card.
 It's kind of a binary thing.

 The Explanation
 ---------------
 Strange thing: the boards aren't numbered sequentially.
-They were numbered 1, 2, 4, 8, 16, 32.
+They are numbered 1, 2, 4, 8, 16, 32.
 What a strange sequence for numbering boards.
-Something was up.
+Something's up.

 There was still a mystery to me: how did she make those boards?
 Because they were clearly handmade.

-What if somehow, those numbered meant something?
+What if somehow, those numbers meant something?
 What if they... added up to the magical number?
-Exact.
+Correct.

 My teacher was using the same logic as the one behind the binary numeral system.
 Either the number is one a board, or it is not.
 With each successive board, we go bit by bit.
 Each board represents a binary digit (bit!) in the number.
 Over six boards, we could select one number out of 64 (or 2^6 ).
+So the number 37, 100101 in binary, the sum of positions 32, 4 and 1, would appear on boards 32, 4 and 1!

 In second grade, it was magic.
 Well, math-magic.
-It wasn't until I was much (much!) older, that I uncovered the link with combinatorics and binary, and thus solved the mystery.
+It wasn't until I was much (much!) older, that I uncovered the link with combinatorics and binary, and thus solved the real mystery.
 I interested myself to binary in a research project of our choice in secondary One (age 13), where I became acquainted with it for the first time.
 Had it not been for that, the educational system would have teached me those in [Cegep][CEGEP] (age 18), as part of my post-secondary Pure Science program.

-But it shows how much of a fascinating world of numbers we just don't teach to kids, however simple or natural it is.
+But it shows how much of a fascinating world of numbers we just don't teach, however simple or natural it is.

 [CEGEP]: http://en.wikipedia.org/wiki/CEGEP